Carefully read and follow the printed information leaflet from inside your pack. The leaflet will give you more information about your brand of pill.

 - Take one tablet each day, starting on day one of your cycle (the first day of your period).
 If you have just had a baby, you may be asked to start taking it straightaway.

-- Progestogen-only contraceptive tablets are taken every day, including when you are having a period.
+- POP tablets are taken every day, including when you are having a period.
 When you finish one pack, start another pack the next day.
 You can choose a time of day to take your tablets that suits you, but you should take them at the same time, each day.
 It is important not to be late taking your doses, or to miss any.

 Getting the most from your treatment